Acropolis: Origin

 It is primarily associated with the Greek cities of Athens, Argos (with Larisa), Thebes (with Cadmea), Corinth (with its Acrocorinth), and Rhodes (with its Acropolis of Lindos).
 It may also be applied generically to all such citadels including Rome, Carthage, Jerusalem, Celtic Bratislava, Asia Minor, or Castle Rock in Edinburgh.
 An example in Ireland is the Rock of Cashel.
 In Central Italy, many small rural communes still cluster at the base of a fortified habitation known as rocca of the commune.
 Other parts of the world have developed other names for the high citadel, or alcázar, which often have reinforced a naturally strong site.
-Because of this, many cultures have included acropolises in their societies, however, do not use the same name for them.
+Because of this, many cultures have included acropolises in their societies; however, they do not use the same name for them.

-Differing acropoleis
+Differing acropolises

 The acropolis of a city was used in many ways, with regards to ancient time and through references.
-Because an acropolis was built at the highest part of a city, it served as a highly functional form of protection—a fortress—as well as being a home to the royal of a city, and a center for religion through the worshipping of different gods.
+Because an acropolis was built at the highest part of a city, it served as a highly functional form of protection, a fortress, and was as well as a home to the royal of a city and a centre for religion through the worshipping of different gods.
 There have been many classical and ancient acropolises, including the most commonly-known, Acropolis of Athens, as well as the Tepecik Acropolis at Patara, Ankara Acropolis, Acropolis of La Blanca, Acropolis at the Maya Site in Guatemala, and the Acropolis at Halieis.

 The most famous example is the Athenian Acropolis, which is a collection of structures featuring a citadel on the highest part of land in ancient (and modern-day) Athens, Greece.
-Many notable structures at this site were constructed in the 5th century BCE, including the Propylaea, Erechtheion, and the Temple of Athena.
+Many notable structures at the site were constructed in the 5th century BCE, including the Propylaea, Erechtheion, and the Temple of Athena.
 The Temple is also commonly known as the Parthenon, which is derived from the divine Athena Parthenos.
-There were often dances, music, and plays held at this acropolis, and it served as a community center for the city of Athens.
-This acropolis became a prime tourist destination by the second century AD during the Roman Empire, and was known as "the Greece of Greece," as coined by an unknown poet.
-Although originating in the mainland of Greece, use of this acropolis model quickly spread to Greek colonies such as the Dorian Lato on Crete during the Archaic Period.
+There were often dances, music and plays held at the acropolis, which it served as a community centre for the city of Athens.
+It became a prime tourist destination by the 2nd century AD during the Roman Empire and was known as "the Greece of Greece," as coined by an unknown poet.
+Although originating in the mainland of Greece, use of the acropolis model quickly spread to Greek colonies such as the Dorian Lato on Crete during the Archaic Period.